pri-cd/pri-cd/README.md

 ## 🌱 Currently Learning

 I am currently focused on Data Analytics, Mathematics, and Machine Learning.
-My goal is to Achive great heights in corporate world.
+My goal is to Achieve great heights in the corporate world.

 ## 📫 Connect with Me